husarion/panther-demos/customize_panther/README.md

 - [Available Components](https://github.com/husarion/ros_components_description/blob/ros2/launch/gz_components.launch.py#L66)

 Review the available components to decide which ones to use in your configuration.
+To learn more about each component visit the [Panther Configuration Options manual page](https://husarion.com/manuals/panther/panther-options/).

 ## Steps to Customize the Panther